Rays vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have covered in each of their last two games with a spread.
+- In their last two games with a spread, the Rays covered the spread each time.

 Rays Betting Records & Stats

-- The Rays have been the moneyline favorite 15 total times this season.
-They've finished 14-1 in those games.
+- The Rays have been favored on the moneyline 16 total times this season.
+They've gone 14-2 in those games.

-- Tampa Bay has played 12 times as moneyline favorites with odds of -145 or shorter, and won in each game.
+- When it has played as moneyline favorites with odds of -115 or shorter, Tampa Bay has a 14-2 record (winning 87.5% of its games).

-- The Rays have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this contest's moneyline, the Rays' implied win probability is 53.5%.

-- Tampa Bay has combined with opponents to go over the total 10 times this season for a 10-4-2 record against the over/under.
+- Tampa Bay has combined with opponents to hit the over on the total 10 times this season for a 10-5-2 record against the over/under.

+- The Rays have covered the spread in all three games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.